Summary of Product Characteristics Updated 15-Oct-2019 | SANOFI

 Renvela should be used within the context of a multiple therapeutic approach, which could include calcium supplement, 1,25-dihydroxy Vitamin D3 or one of its analogues to control the development of renal bone disease.

-The recommended starting dose of sevelamer carbonate is 2.4 g or 4.8 g per day based on clinical needs and serum phosphorus level.
+The recommended starting dose of sevelamer carbonate for adults is 2.4 g or 4.8 g per day based on clinical needs and serum phosphorus level.
 Renvela must be taken three times per day with meals.

 Serum phosphorus level in patients

 Total daily dose of sevelamer carbonate to be taken over 3 meals per day